+To re-emphasize our continued efforts over the past year, RMLD remains in a transition phase from reactive to proactive.
 A quality electric utility must have the ability to be proactive in all disciplines of planning, including system function and operation, staffing, succession and skill training.
 It must have the ability to be reactive through planned reaction procedures to unforeseen events, such as weather and power market volatility.
-It must be diligent in ensuring that their plans and strategies are reviewed at such a frequency to ensure that the utility stays aligned with the path of success.
-The RMLD staff has been working hard to review, develop and implement all of the necessary actions to ensure a high level of quality.
+It must be diligent in ensuring that its plans and strategies are reviewed at such a frequency so as to ensure that the utility stays aligned with the path of success.
+RMLD staff has continued its hard work to review, develop and implement all of the necessary actions to ensure a high level of quality.